Code-Institute-Submissions/General-Taste-Survey/README.md

 ### Testing

 - I have confirmed that the survey is fully functional.
-The category results will only be displayed through a correct input value, and restart feature works as intended.
+The category results will only be displayed through a correct input value, and the restart feature works as intended.

 - I have passed the code through a PEP8 Python Validator and confirmed there are no problems.